J1-coding/Raiden-Unity-2D-Shooting-Game/README.md

 </a>

 ### Introduction
-Welcome to the Raiden repository!
-Raiden is an engaging 2D shooting game built on the Unity platform.
-The aim is to not just defeat enemies, but also create an immersive gaming experience.
-Each level has been carefully crafted with obstacles and features that challenge the gamer, increasing the overall engagement of the game.
+Remember the nostalgic game Raiden?
+Take a trip back to your childhood and try out this remake I've crafted!

 ### Features
-Game Manager: Raiden has a comprehensive game management system that controls the game states, levels, player lives, and enemy behavior.
-This powerful feature ensures smooth gameplay and enhanced user experience.

-### Score Manager: Keeping track of your high scores has never been easier!
+Score Manager: Keeping track of your high scores has never been easier!
 The Score Manager in Raiden monitors and updates player scores, manages the high score list, and provides insights into your performance over time.
 Beat your own high score or challenge your friends for an ultimate gaming session.

 ### Installation
 Follow these steps to get Raiden up and running: